tefra/xsdata/docs/data_binding/tree_serializing.md

 # Element Tree Serializer

-The tree serializer will render an object into an element tree, that you can use to run XPATH evaluations or XSLT transformations.
+The tree serializer renders an object into an lxml element tree that you can use to run XPath evaluations or XSLT transformations.

+The [TreeSerializer][xsdata.formats.dataclass.serializers.tree.TreeSerializer] depends
-The [TreeSerializer][xsdata.formats.dataclass.serializers.TreeSerializer] depends on lxml.
-There is no native python ElementTree implementation because of limitations with namespaces.
+on lxml.
+There is no native Python ElementTree implementation due to limitations with namespaces.

 ## Example